cincin21/RAE-In-Football/README.md

 The purpose of this project is to analyze a relative age effect (RAE) in football by comparing players attributes from FIFA 17 dataset.

+* If you want to turn off the coding part just download the html version from "hmtl_version" folder.

 ### Methods Used

 - [Pandas](https://pandas.pydata.org/),